Florence, Italy: The Best Gelateria Shops!

 4. Gelateria Vivaldi- Piazza Demidoff.
 The yogurt with walnuts and honey...OMG.

 5. Gelateria La Carraia- Ponte alla Carraia.
 Popular with locals and tourists alike, this gelateria offers many tasty flavors including traditional mint chocolate chip.
+They also make cheesecake and a white chocolate pistachio mix.

 When you visit Florence, give my recommendations a taste.
 Thank you for reading!